-I never posted about how I built the garden walls before as it is a project I DIYed at least 19 years ago.
+The reason I never posted about how I built the garden walls before is because it is a project I DIY’ed at least 19 years ago.
 I went to a free workshop at a landscaping supply company.
 I remember it was on a weeknight so that landscaping contractors could attend.
 I was the only woman and the only non-contractor in attendance.

-I have built six.
+I have built six of these fieldstone walls around my house.
 Two in my front yard and 4 in the backyard.
 The one in the photo above is in my backyard.